 3.5 UPGRADES/DOWNGRADES IN MEMBERSHIP STATUS

-Requests for upgrades/downgrades in a Member’s membership category, privileges or charges must be made in writing at any time upon providing Club Management notice thirty (30) days prior to billing date.
+Requests for upgrades/downgrades in a Member’s membership category, privileges or charges must be made in writing thirty (30) days prior to billing date.
 The Manager shall have the absolute right to approve or disapprove such a request.
 Approval may be subject to conditions including payment of applicable increases in Membership Initiation Fees and dues and the availability of a membership in the requested category.
+Member shall be required to stay in the requested upgraded category for a minimum of one year.
 Member shall be permitted to downgrade his or her Membership.
 If Member wishes to upgrade Membership within a year following a downgrade in Membership, Member shall pay all back dues and fees.
 If the Member wishes to upgrade and it has been over a year Member must pay the increases in the Initiation Fees.

 PAYMENT OF DUES AND CHARGES